Battle of Soledar: Russian breakthrough and capture (27 December 2022 – 16 January 2023)

-Casualties
+Casualties and humanitarian impact

 On 9 January 2023, two British nationals working with a humanitarian aid agency, Andrew Bagshaw and Christopher Parry, went missing while driving from Kramatorsk to Soledar.
 On 11 January, Wagner Group said the body of one of the aid workers was found and passports belonging to both of them were discovered with the body.
 On 24 January they were reported by their families to have been killed when their car was hit by an artillery shell.

 Military casualties

-In January 2023, in an interview with CNN, a Ukrainian soldier from 46th Airmobile Brigade revealed that the death toll was very high and the ranks of Ukrainian troops are being replenished.
+In January 2023, in an interview with CNN, a Ukrainian soldier from the 46th Airmobile Brigade revealed that the death toll was very high and the ranks of Ukrainian troops were being replenished.
 He added that "in Soledar, no one counts the dead".

 On 11 January, Ukrainian presidential adviser Mykhailo Podolyak described the fighting ongoing at Bakhmut and Soledar as the bloodiest since the start of the invasion.
-On 12 January, Prigozhin claimed Wagner forces had killed around 500 Ukrainian soldiers in Soledar.

-On 13 January, Ukraine claimed to have killed over 100 Russian soldiers in the Soledar area using various special forces, artillery and a Tochka-U missile.
+On 12 January, Yevgeny Prigozhin claimed Wagner forces had killed around 500 Ukrainian soldiers in Soledar.
+On 13 January, Ukraine claimed to have killed over 100 Russian soldiers in the Soledar area using various special forces actions, artillery fire, anti-tank units, and a Tochka-U missile.
+Ukrainian troops claimed that Wagner fighters were lightly armed and suffered heavy losses during daily assaults.
+One interviewed Ukrainian soldier alleged that 10-15 Russians died per day at one point during the battle, although this was never independently verified.
+Historian Nikolay Mitrokhin assessed the number of losses by the Russian side as 25,000 killed, with the same number being killed in Bakhmut.

-Civilian casualties
+RIA FAN, a pro-Russian media outlet linked to Prighozin, reported on 21 January that Wagner planned to return the bodies of Ukrainian soldiers killed in Soledar back to Ukrainian authorities.

+On 25 January, Ukrainian military spokesman Serhiy Cherevatyi claimed no Ukrainian troops were captured during the battle.

+Impact on civilians

 By 13 January 2023, the Ukrainian regional governor Pavlo Kyrylenko said that "559 civilians including 15 children" remained in Soledar and could not be evacuated.

+The OCHA announced on 20 January that it delivered humanitarian aid to 800 people near Soledar, offloading the supplies in Ukrainian-controlled territory.
+The OCHA did not give an exact location of the convoy's destination nor explain how it secured the safety of the convoy, only that it came from Dnipro and that both the Ukrainians and Russians were notified in advance.
+It was the first such delivery to the area by an international body since the invasion.